conedevelopment/i18n/README.md

 ```

 Also, you can use the ``@translations`` blade directive.
-It's automatically converted to JSON, so it's a neat way to print your translations out.
+It's automatically converted to JSON, so it's a neat way to print your translations out:

-Usage:
 ```html
 <script>
     window.translations = @translations;